Cprakhar/DRC-Platform/README.md

   const BACKEND_URL = process.env.INTERNAL_BACKEND_URL || process.env.NEXT_PUBLIC_BACKEND_URL;
   ```
 - This ensures server-side code in Docker uses the correct backend URL, while client-side code works for local development.

+## Production Deployment (Render.com)

+- Deploy both frontend and backend using the provided `render.yaml`.
+- All environment variables are set in `render.yaml` under each service.
+- For secrets like `gcs-key.json`, use Render Secret Files and set the `GCS_KEY_JSON` environment variable (see above).
+- The backend uses an entrypoint script to write the secret file to `/app/gcs-key.json` at container startup.
+- `INTERNAL_BACKEND_URL` should be set to `http://drc-backend:4000` for internal service-to-service communication on Render.com.
+- `NEXT_PUBLIC_BACKEND_URL` should be set to the public backend URL (e.g., `https://drc-backend.onrender.com`).

+## Environment Variable Best Practices

+- **NEXT_PUBLIC_BACKEND_URL**: Used by the frontend for browser/client-side API requests.
+Should be the public backend URL.
+- **INTERNAL_BACKEND_URL**: Used by the frontend for server-side (API route) requests.
+Should be the Docker/Render service name and port.
+- **GCS_KEY_JSON**: (Production only) Set as a Render Secret File, not as a plain environment variable.
+- Never commit secrets or credentials to the repository.

+---
+## License
+MIT License.
+See [LICENSE](LICENSE) for details.